 Double Teamed is also all about teamwork: in the movie, the girls have to overcome each other's differences to learn how to make things work for each other and to follow their dreams.
 The movie is full of powerful friendship moments that may even bring a tear to your eye.

-The Disney series Recess actually features a lot of progressive, inspiring moments, but any scene involving Miss Grotke was definitely full of girl power moments.
+actually features a lot of progressive, inspiring moments, but any scene involving Miss Grotke was definitely full of girl power moments.
 She was never afraid to point out the racism and gender inequality in anything she taught, and has become infamous for saying things like, "Take these history books with a grain of salt as they focus primarily on white Western males" and asking where the "Founding Mothers" were when teaching about the Founding Fathers.
+Recess

 Miss Grotke brings up really interesting conversations and things to discuss with your kids, especially about American history.